EasyAbp/AbpHelper.CLI/README.md

     > If you prefer GUI, there is also a tool with a fancy UI: [AbpHelper.GUI](https://github.com/EasyAbp/AbpHelper.GUI)

+1. If you have previously installed it, update it with the following command:

+    `dotnet tool update EasyAbp.AbpHelper -g`

 1. Use [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) to create a test application

     `abp new MyToDo`